- Aging & Longevity

 Your skin care routine has to change, your body changes, exercise is now more important than ever; your body does not pop back as quickly as it once did in it's twenties.
 I often times am told how young I look, and though I nod with a smile, only the inner me knows what I feel like on the inside sometimes.
 I've learned that rest is so important, God actually commands us to rest at least once a week, and with good reason.
 Even God rested after working six days.
 People try and try to work their lives away, materialistically minded, but we miss out on some really important things.

 What you do now will certainly affect you in the future with no turning back.
 How do I know this?
 I work in healthcare.
 Listen to your elders people you can learn lots.

 The Key Ingredient to Staying Young - Stay Positive

 I work in the healthcare field, and have come across many elderly people who look like they haven’t lived a day over seventy.
-In their nineties, I often times will ask, what is your secret to staying so healthy?
-I mean, you're no spring chicken?
+I see 100+ year old people that can still walk and do a lot for themselves with minimal assistance!
+I often times will ask, what is your secret to staying so healthy?
+I mean let's admit it, you're no spring chicken!

 I’ve gotten these answers so far:

 - “Have a teaspoon of honey per day, and do not talk about people, you'll live longer."

 - “Skating.
 Keep active every day.
 Stop eating junk food.